Content warning: some homophobic language

 I’m a people-pleaser, I’ve always been.
 That’s the way I got through living with my family.
 But even I have limits as to what I can and can’t accept from people.
 And that type of passive-aggressive behavior is too much.
 But it’s not the Oberlin way to just start a fight.
 Hell, my girlfriends were so shocked when I forwarded them the emails, just because it was so “confrontational.”

 I had maybe one or two queer male friends in high school, including my ex-boyfriend.
 But those friendships went the way many high school friendships go after people go to college, to the great beyond.
 I don’t think I was as close to them as I was to my other non cis dude friends.
-Maybe post-Oberlin.
+Maybe I’ll make more queer cis male friends post-Oberlin.
 But that makes me so angry because part of why I chose Oberlin in the first place was because it was one of the top LGBTQ schools in the country, and I really wanted to be in a place where I felt like I wouldn’t be called a faggot again.
 And that has been the case.
 That doesn’t mean I’m going to befriend every queer guy here.
 Everyone has their own hangups and stories and issues with masculinity or whatever.
 I just expected more.
-That’s a common problem I have in general.
+That’s a common problem I have in general, expecting more than what I get.

-I hooked up with a senior my freshman year of college, and I went to visit him in the summer after he graduated so I could hook up with him again.
+I hooked up with a senior my freshman year of college, and I went to visit him the summer a couple of months after his graduation so I could hook up with him again.
 It was an awkward affair, and what made it weirder was that after the hook up, we spent time walking around New York City talking about why things got so awkward immediately after we hooked up.
 He suggested that part of it had to do with the fact that there’s some issue of sexual tension between two queer guys, and that’s gonna cause issues.
 I accepted that at the time, but I prayed that sexual tension was not the true reason why I have weird relationships with queer guys, even the ones I hook up with and don’t talk to again.